What is Nitrous Acid?

 Chemical Properties of Nitrous Acid – HNO2

-- It is strongly acidic, extremely volatile and rises in thick fumes; boils at the low temperature of 82oC and the specific gravity is 1.45
+- It is strongly acidic, extremely volatile and rises in thick fumes; boils at a low temperature of 82oC and the specific gravity is 1.45

 Uses of Nitrous Acid – HNO2

-- Used to remove the toxic nature in potentially explosive compound sodium azide.
+- Used to remove the toxic nature of potentially explosive compound sodium azide.

 - Nitrous acid is also used as an oxidizer in liquid fuel rockets.